FluxionNetwork/fluxion/README.md

 ## :scroll: Changelog
 Fluxion gets weekly updates with new features, improvements and bugfixes.
-Be sure to check out the [changelog here] (https://github.com/FluxionNetwork/fluxion/commits/master).
+Be sure to check out the [changelog here](https://github.com/FluxionNetwork/fluxion/commits/master).

 ## :octocat: How to contribute
 All contributions are welcome!
 Code, documentation, graphics or even design suggestions are welcome; use GitHub to its fullest.
 Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it would be appreciated!